-The GCI and the City of Los Angeles completed construction of a protective canopy shelter, viewing platform and interpretive center, and the GCI carried out a comprehensive treatment at that time.
+In 2012, the GCI and the City of Los Angeles completed construction of a protective canopy shelter, viewing platform and interpretive center, and the GCI carried out a comprehensive treatment at that time.
 Due to the location of the mural in an historic district, a public approval process was necessary for the design of these elements.

 The mural reopened to the public in October 2012, eighty years after it was first unveiled.
-The reopening of the mural marked the culmination of years of effort to showcase América Tropical.
+The reopening of the mural marked the culmination of years of effort to preserve and showcase América Tropical.

-- To carry out final conservation treatment of the mural and to monitor and maintain it for ten years
+- To carry out conservation treatment of the mural and to monitor and maintain it for ten years

 - To construct a shelter that will ensure protection of the mural in the future

 - To make the mural accessible to visitors by constructing a viewing platform and interpretive center that places the mural in its historical and artistic context